PacificBiosciences/trgt/README.md

   - Read clustering genotyper (`--genotyper cluster`) is now significantly faster at genotyping high-coverage repeat expansions; this may result in minor changes to consensus sequence and read assignment for highly mosaic repeats
 - 1.5.1
   - Fixed an issue that prevented extraction of CpG methylation from BAM records containing multiple base modifications
+- 2.0.0
+  - **Important changes**:
+    - Introduced fine-grained parallelization using work-stealing, significantly increasing CPU utilization, resulting in speed-ups of up to 200x for targeted datasets
+    - All previous aligners used for genotyping have been replaced with significantly faster and more memory-efficient alternatives from WFA2-lib
+    - When using the targeted data preset, reads with higher repeat purity between flanks are now given priority
+  - TRGT now includes a default monospace font, ensuring consistent text rendering during plotting even on systems without fonts in standard locations.
+  - Added CLI option `--vcf_list` to TRGT merge, allowing users to specify a file containing a list of VCF files.
+This option is mutually exclusive with the existing `--vcfs` flag.
+  - Introduced CLI option `--font-family` for specifying custom font families when plotting
+  - Bug fix: the VCF QUAL field is now always set with `.` rather than `0`
+  - Bug fix: fixed handling of AL tags when loading spanning BAM files modified by samtools.
+  - Improved error handling and messaging during parsing of plotting inputs

 ### DISCLAIMER